 In the years after Fuller’s death, the world’s faith in technology faded.
 Globalisation and the emergent neoliberal consensus accompanied environmental crises, the failures of assorted technological panaceas, and a mistrust of officials and experts.
 We are emerging only now from the shadow of these other, deeper disappointments, into the bright, confusing light of a new technological boom.

 Perhaps this is why there is a certain reassurance to be mined from Fuller’s principles.
 A belief in technology as salvation is really a belief in humankind’s capacity to use it as such, to not bend it to damaging ends.
 Fuller was a tireless optimist when it came to his species.
 We have been endowed with intelligence, he thought, so we occupy a special place in the universe.
 ‘Nature was,’ he wrote, ‘clearly intent on making humans successful.’
-This was the quintessential Fuller paradox: he doubted our ability to mend our imperfections, but he was confident in our facility to develop technologies that can outwit them.Make a donation
+This was the quintessential Fuller paradox: he doubted our ability to mend our imperfections, but he was confident in our facility to develop technologies that can outwit them.Support Aeon: make a one-off donation